andriusvelykis/reflow-maven-skin/README.md

 </build>
 ```

-Note that _Velocity 1.7_ is also required by the template.
+Note that _Apache Velocity 1.7_ is also required by the template.

 The skin is provided on the "works on my computer" basis at the moment.
 I am using the newest
 versions of `maven-site-plugin` and other components and at the moment do not have any feedback